 "A big-hearted, question-askin', genre-jumpin' songsmith who's real-life Americana tunes are as fun as a country drive, a bluegrass romp, a soulful blues, or a swing around the dancefloor!"

-Audiences enjoy this singer's upbeat shows that include American Standards, Swing, and other themes like Patriotic Music, Country, and Bluegrass.
-This past year, she showcased original music during South by Southwest in Austin, Texas, Nashville, Folk Alliance Southeast, and played the 58th Philadelphia Folk Festival in a lineup including David Crosby, Margot Price, Joan Osborne, and Preservation Hall Jazz Band.
+Audiences enjoy upbeat shows that include Americana, Standards, Swing, and other themes.
+Before the pandemic, Amy Dee played the 58th Philadelphia Folk Festival in a lineup including David Crosby, Margot Price, Joan Osborne, and Preservation Hall Jazz Band, and showcased original music during South by Southwest Music Festival in Austin, Texas, and Nashville, Folk Alliance Southeast and Northeast conferences.

 A member of the invitation-only Philly Music Co-op, created by the group responsible for the legendary Philadelphia Folk Festival, she organized a Benefit Concert for ALDEA Children's Legal Fund featuring Carolann Solebello (Red Molly), Dave Fry (Godfrey Daniels Folk Club), Amy Duckett Wagner (Amy Dee), Alix Paul & Jeffrey Fadden (New Hope), Chris Chadwick (Greenwich Village).